 While oatmeal is the star of this recipe, I think bar soap can never have too many soothing ingredients.
 So I like to add things like goat milk, lavender essential oil, honey and olive oil to give it just a little extra hydration.

-- Raw honey.
-The sugars in honey act as natural humectants and emollients, which help increase the water content in skin and reduce dryness, even after being rinsed off.
+Raw honey.
+The sugars in honey act as natural humectants and emollients, which help increase the water content in skin and reduce dryness, even after the soap is rinsed off.

 I gave my oatmeal soap some color with a pinch of pink clay.
 It’s said to help detoxify skin, remove dead skin cells and refresh skin’s overall appearance.